Patrick.net is an anonymous forum where ideas censored in the mainstream press are available for discussion in a civil manner.

 3. Make your point without anger.

-Flag personal attacks and attacks on the site with the "flag" link by each comment so that they will go into moderation where they will be reviewed by a moderator.
-Please do not flag comments just because you don't like them.
+Flag misquotes, personal attacks, and attacks on the site with the "flag" link by each comment so that they will go into moderation where they will be reviewed by a moderator.
+Please do not flag comments just because you don't like the opinion expressed.